-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.
+If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.

-There are a couple of reasons why these positions are expanding so fast.
-One is homeowners using government refunds to purchase more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
-Finally, there’s the red-hot housing market and a property shortage that’s driven a bump in new construction houses.
+There are a few reasons why these careers are expanding so fast.
+One is homeowners tapping into government refunds to install more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which influences old equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven a boost in new construction houses.

 - Air conditioners